Rand / Dollar = 16.63

 South Africans can trade more than 30 commodity CFDs with IG across metals, energy, and agricultural products.

 IG offers a few account options depending on your trading or investment style.
 You can connect to the markets using MetaTrader 4, ProRealTime, and IG’s proprietary Trading Platform.
-You get direct market data through L2 Dealer to provide deeper market insights that direct your trading.

 While IG is regulated in South Africa, there’s no ZAR-denominated account option.
-However, you can use leverage up to 1:30, depending on the financial instrument, account, and whether FSCA restricts leveraged derivatives trading.

 Broker and Commodity Trading Features